Learn

 This workshop will be comprised of case studies and reflective group discussions.
 We will also spend time highlighting interpersonal approaches and practical skills to help you establish boundaries and expectations within the supervisory relationship.

-This workshop will be offered virtually on Wednesday, November 5, 2025 from 12:00–1:30 PM ET.
+This workshop will be offered virtually on Tuesday January 27 from 12:00 – 1:30 PM ET: REGISTER HERE

 Facilitated by Aziza Kajan, Director, Centre for Graduate Mentorship and Supervision.